ykatamish/EECS-481-Project/google_api_interface/readme.txt

 You will be asked to authorize the account one more time.

-You will need to install the python google cloud libraries, which are: pip install --upgrade google-cloud-speech pip install --upgrade google-cloud-storage
+You will need to install the python google cloud libraries, which are:
+$pip install --upgrade google-cloud-speech
+$pip install --upgrade google-cloud-storage

+You will also need to install SoX and then drag the executible into the same folder as the python code.
+The link to download is: https://sourceforge.net/projects/sox/files/sox/